Debt-to-EBITDA Ratio Explained

 Debt-To-EBITDA Ratio Example

-Let’s look at an illustration of how the total debt to EBITDA ratio can indicate a company’s financial health (or lack thereof).
+Let’s look at an illustration of how the total debt-to-EBITDA ratio can indicate a company’s financial health (or lack thereof).

 Calculation Example

-Let’s say company ABC’s EBITDA is $10 million, and its debts add up to $30 million.
+Let’s say company ABC’s EBITDA is $10 million and its debts add up to $30 million.
 To calculate ABC’s debt-to-EBITDA ratio, you would calculate:

-Debt/EBITDA = $30 million/$10 million
+Debt-to-EBITDA = $30 million / $10 million

-Debt/EBITDA = 3
+Debt-to-EBITDA = 3

-A debt-EBITDA ratio of 3 is generally considered low and indicates that ABC has revenue to cover its debts.
+A debt-to-EBITDA ratio of 3 is generally considered low and indicates that ABC has revenue to cover its debts.
 A lender may look at that ratio and decide ABC isn’t a risk and approve a loan.

-Here’s another example: Let’s say company XYZ has an EBITDA of $10 million, but has $50 million in debt.
+Here’s another example: Let’s say company XYZ has an EBITDA of $10 million, but has $60 million in debt.
 This would be it’s ratio:

-Debt/EBITDA = $60 million/$10 million
+Debt-to-EBITDA = $60 million / $10 million

-Debt/EBITDA = 6
+Debt-to-EBITDA = 6

 Depending on the industry, a ratio of 6 may be considered high and could make it difficult for XYZ to get a good credit rating and qualify for any additional financing.

-Recommended: Ecommerce Loans
+Recommended: A Guide to Ecommerce Business Loans

 The Takeaway

-The debt/EBITDA ratio reveals how much actual cash a company has available to cover its debt.
+The debt-to-EBITDA ratio reveals how much actual cash a company has available to cover its debt.
 It is one of many financial metrics used by lenders, analysts, and investors to gauge a company’s liquidity and financial health.

-If you’re seeking financing for your business, SoFi can help.
-On SoFi’s marketplace, you can shop top providers today to access the capital you need.
-Find a personalized business financing option today in minutes.
+If you’re seeking financing for your business, SoFi is here to support you.
+On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.

 FAQ